KansasAcademicDecathlon/playbook/OnlineTesting.md

 See <https://usad.enlyght.com/Student%20Import%20File%20Example.csv> for an example.
 When creating the CSV file using Excel, save it as `CSV (Comma delimitated) (*.csv)`.
 After importing the Student Team Information File, the scoring website will immediately display the [School Access Information](#school-access-information).
-The website importer errors out if a student already exists Remove those students from the CSV to import.
+The website importer errors out if a student already exists.
+Remove those students from the CSV to import.
 Passwords should not change after importing more students.